tcltk/tcllib/embedded/md/tcllib/files/modules/cmdline/cmdline.md

   - <a name='2'></a>__::cmdline::getKnownOpt__ *argvVar* *optstring* *optVar* *valVar*

-    Like __::cmdline::getopt__, but ignores any unknown options in the input\.
+    Like __::cmdline::getopt__, except it ignores any unknown options in the input\.

   - <a name='3'></a>__::cmdline::getoptions__ *arglistVar* *optlist* ?*usage*?

-    Processes the set of command line options found in the list variable named by *arglistVar* and fills in defaults for those not specified\.
+    Processes the entire set of command line options found in the list variable named by *arglistVar* and fills in defaults for those not specified\.
 This also generates an error message that lists the allowed flags if an incorrect flag is specified\.
 The optional *usage*\-argument contains a string to include in front of the generated message\.
 If not present it defaults to "options:"\.

     *argvVar* contains the name of the list of arguments to process\.
 If options are found the list is modified and the processed arguments are